SICKAG/sick_scan/doc/radar.md

 ## Raw Targets

 Raw targets correspond to individual reflectors that are detected by the radar.
 Each individual reflector carries the following information:
-* range
+* Range
 * Horizontal angle (azimuth)
 * Doppler speed
-* reflectivity of the target (aka rcs - radar cross section)
+* Reflectivity of the target (aka rcs - radar cross section)

 The radar RMS3xx does not resolve elevation angles.
 Therefore, the radar assumes the elevation values (z values) with 0.0.
 The error in distance estimation is usually negligible and is 0.4% (1.0 - cos(5°)) at an elevation angle of 5° compared to horizontal.